LmanTW/themify.nvim/README.md

 ## 🛠 Configuration

-To configure Themify, call the `setup` function (or use the `config` option in your package manager) and add the colorschemes you want to install / manage:
+To configure Themify, call the `setup` function (or use the `config` option in your package manager) and add the colorschemes you want to install/manage:

 ```lua
 require('themify').setup({